Simulating Open Quantum Systems Using Hamiltonian Simulations: Preliminaries

 To approximate the dynamics up to a given time $T$, one can divide the time interval into $N$ steps, $N \in \mathbb{N}$, with step size $\dt=T/N$.
 Thus it suffices to construct an approximation, here denoted by $\mathcal{M}_{\dt}\rho$, for a small step, e.g.,

 for any density operator $\rho$ and some $k \geq 1$ with a constant $C_k$.
-The global error can be easily deduced thanks to the contractive property, \eqref{eq:lindblad_contractive}.
-Specifically, if $\mathcal{M}_\dt[\cdot]$ is a quantum channel, we have that,
+The global error can then be deduced due to the contractive property, given in \eqref{eq:lindblad_contractive}.
+Specifically, if $\mathcal{M}_\dt[\cdot]$ is a quantum channel, we have

 where we have repeated the method $N$ times to arrive at the last inequality.
-This gives us a $k$-th order convergence, and we note that the final constant $C_k$ is independent of $T$.
+This gives us a $k$ th-order convergence, and we note that the final constant $C_k$ is independent of $T$.